1996 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2004 - Present

-Silver proof varieties occupy the middle tier, with the 1996-S Silver PR 70 achieving $1,150.
-The substantial gap between perfect PR 70 grades and lower proof conditions like PR 69 at $36 illustrates how the finest examples separate dramatically from more common proof survivors.
+Silver proof varieties occupy the middle tier, with the 1996-S Silver PR 70 DCAM achieving $1,150.
+The substantial gap between perfect PR 70 grades and the more common PR 69 at around $36 illustrates how the finest examples separate dramatically from more common proof survivors.

 History Of The 1996 Half Dollar

-The 1996 issue maintained the classic design pairing of U.S. Mint Chief Engraver Gilroy Roberts’ bust of President Kennedy on the obverse and Frank Gasparro’s modified Presidential Seal design on the reverse.
+The 1996 issue maintained the classic design pairing: Chief Engraver Gilroy Roberts’ portrait of Kennedy on the obverse and Frank Gasparro’s modified Presidential Seal on the reverse — unchanged from the series’ debut over three decades earlier.

-The year 1996 marked an important chapter in the denomination’s declining circulation story.
-Due to declining demand for half dollars, 2001 was the last year the mint issued half dollars for general circulation (business strikes).
-This made 1996 one of the final years when Kennedy half dollars were still produced with the intention of circulating, though most were immediately saved by collectors rather than entering commerce.
+Due to declining demand for half dollars, 2001 was the last year the Mint issued Kennedy half dollars for general circulation as business strikes.
+That fact makes 1996 one of the final handful of years when these coins were genuinely intended to circulate, even if most were immediately preserved by collectors.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)